hesingh/misc/p4-crisper/ansible2.md

 ## New keyword `cleave`

 Cleaving involves removing the object and once all cleaving is completed the leftover P4 program and its control plane is dumped to files.
+Alternatively, what is cleaved can be dumped to a file.
 Additional iteration of cleaving can prepare P4 program for more target hardware.

 Examples for how the `cleave` keyword is used are provided below.